astronomer/airflow-guides/guides/dags.md

 ---
-title: "Intro to Airflow DAGs"
+title: "Intro to Apache Airflow DAGs"
-description: "What are DAGs, and how they are constructed in Airflow?"
+description: "What are DAGs and how they are constructed in Apache Airflow?"
 date: 2018-05-21T00:00:00.000Z
 slug: "dags"
 heroImagePath: "https://cdn.astronomer.io/website/img/guides/IntroToDAG_preview.png"